MICRO WEDDINGS VS ELOPEMENT WEDDINGS: WHICH ONE IS RIGHT FOR YOU?

 Those avoiding family pressure

-Prefer spending for a honeymoon over a banquet
+Prefer spending on a honeymoon over a banquet

 Want to avoid "aunty opinions" on your Qun Kua design